 For Against Abstain 2.
-ToapprovetheHaemoneticsCorporation2005Long-Term 0 0 0 3.
-Incentive Plan.
-To ratify the selection of Ernst & Young LLP as independent public accountants for the 0 0 0 current fiscal year.
-In their discretion, the Proxies are authorized to vote 4. upon such other business as may properly come before the meeting.
-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
-ANY PROXY HERETOFORE GIVEN BY THE UNDERSIGNED WITH RESPECT TO SUCH STOCK IS HEREBY REVOKED.
-THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF DIRECTORS AS SET FORTH IN THE PROXY STATEMENT AND FOR ITEMS 2 AND 3.
+To consider and act upon a proposal to amend the Haemonetics Corporation 2005 0 0 0 Long-Term Incentive Compensation Plan.
+3. To ratify the selection of Ernst & Young LLP as independent registered public 0 0 0 accountants for the current fiscal year.
+4. In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.
+TH IS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
+ANY PR OXY HERETOF DRE GIVEN BY THE UNDERSIGNED WITH I RESPECT TO SUCH STOCK IS HEREBY REVOKED.
+THIS PROXY WHEN PROP ERLY EXECUTE D WILL BE VOTED I N THE MAN NER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
+IF NO DIRE CTION IS MADE, THIS PROXY WILL BE VOTED FOR ' FHE ELECTION OF DIRECTORS AS SET FORTH IN THE PROXY STATEMENT A ND FOR ITEMS 2 2 AND 3.
+Materi als Election As o of July 1, 2007 SEC rules permit companies to send you a Notice indicating that their proxy m aterials are available e on the Internet and 0 how y ou can request a mailed copy.
+Check the box to the right if you want to receive future proxy m aterials by mail at n o cost to you.
+Even if you do not check the box, you will still have the right to request a free set of proxy materials upon re eceipt of a Notice.
+Mark here for address change and note change 0

-Please sign exactly as your name(s) appear(s) on the Proxy.
+Note: Please sign exactly as your name(s) appear(s) on the Proxy.
 When shares are held by joint tenants, both should sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
 If a corporation, please sign in full corporate name by President or other authorized officer.
 If a partnership, please sign in partnership name by authorized person.